Ana2k/food-recipe/README.md

 **Search & Voice Assistant:**
-![Search by Ingredient and Voice](src/assets/searchScreenByIng.png) _Demonstrates searching for recipes by ingredient (e.g., "rice") using both text and voice input.
-The search will match any recipe where the word appears in the name, ingredient list, or instructions._
+![Search by Ingredient and Voice](src/assets/searchScreenByIng.png) _Demonstrates searching for recipes by ingredient (e.g., "rice") or by region(e.g., "indian") using both text and voice input.
+The search will match any recipe where the word appears in the name, ingredient list, area or categories ._

 ---